-|Blade material:||Highly graded carbon steel|
+|Blade material:||High carbon steel|

 |Handle material:||Rosewood handle|

-|Sheath material:||“Khare pipal” (a type of fig tree) wood and water buffalo leather|
+|Sheath material:||Khahare Peepal (a type of fig tree) wood and water buffalo leather|

+This khukuri gives a feeling of pride & safety for a owner serving as a real functional weapon.
+The khukuri is a bit heavy heavy compared to other khukuris but the heavier blade provides for an excellent power.
 Downward distinctive slope of the blade has the ability of powerful and accurate cuts.
 So, Nepalese people prefer to own it.

 Functionally this khukuri is used to during combat and fighting along with other major purposes such as cutting wood, butchering meat, cleaning bushes etc.

 Two small knives namely Karda & Chakmak are also part of this kukri.
 Karda is the sharp small knife which is typically used for carving, digging holes, skinning animals, eating, preparing kindling, whittling wood, etc. Chakmak is typically used for honing the blade and striking sparks for fire.